ewjoachim/sync-pre-commit-with-uv/CONTRIBUTING.md

 ## Releasing

-Launch the `Release` worfklow with the desired tag.
+Create a GitHub Release with the appropriate tag.